richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 - **Network Isolation**: Restrict connectivity so that only approved users and systems access the databases
 - **Auditing and Monitoring**: Track security events, classify sensitive data, and monitor user activity to detect anomalies
 - **Operational Continuity**: Ensure systems remain secure and available during maintenance and emergencies
-- **Regulatory Compliance**: Meet legal and regulatory requirements; examples:
+- **Regulatory Compliance**: Meet legal and regulatory requirements
-  - **General Data Protection Regulation (GDPR)**: European Union regulation protecting personal data and privacy
-  - **Health Insurance Portability and Accountability Act (HIPAA)**: United States law safeguarding patient health information
-  - **Payment Card Industry Data Security Standard (PCI‑DSS)**: Standards to secure credit and debit card data
-  - **Sarbanes‑Oxley Act (SOX)**: United States law enforcing strict financial reporting and internal controls to prevent fraud

 <!-- ------------------------- ------------------------- -->